AlphaZero: Chess

-In the final results, Stockfish version 8 ran under the same conditions as in the TCEC superfinal: 44 CPU cores, Syzygy endgame tablebases, and a 32GB hash size.
+In the final results, Stockfish 9 dev ran under the same conditions as in the TCEC superfinal: 44 CPU cores, Syzygy endgame tablebases, and a 32 GB hash size.
 Instead of a fixed time control of one move per minute, both engines were given 3 hours plus 15 seconds per move to finish the game.
+AlphaZero ran on a much more powerful machine with four TPUs in addition to 44 CPU cores.
 In a 1000-game match, AlphaZero won with a score of 155 wins, 6 losses, and 839 draws.
 DeepMind also played a series of games using the TCEC opening positions; AlphaZero also won convincingly.
 Stockfish needed 10-to-1 time odds to match AlphaZero.

 Shogi

 Similar to Stockfish, Elmo ran under the same conditions as in the 2017 CSA championship.
 The version of Elmo used was WCSC27 in combination with YaneuraOu 2017 Early KPPT 4.79 64AVX2 TOURNAMENT.
-Elmo operated on the same hardware as Stockfish: 44 CPU cores and a 32GB hash size.
+Elmo operated on the same hardware as Stockfish: 44 CPU cores and a 32 GB hash size.
 AlphaZero won 98.2% of games when playing sente (i.e. having the first move) and 91.2% overall.